 Many owned cats live outside or in unheated barns in rural areas.
 You may be caring for unowned stray cats that hang around because you feed them.
 In some areas, rescue groups manage feral cat colonies, keeping them healthy and their population under control.

 All of these cats will probably need help to survive the cold weather.
-Here are the basics of how you can help.
+Here are the basics of how you can help:

 Shelter and Warmth

-You probably don’t need to build additional shelters if you have a barn, shed, or other enclosed space where cats can get out of the wind, rain, and snow.
+You probably don’t need to build additional shelters if you have a barn, shed, or another enclosed space where cats can get out of the wind, rain, and snow.
 If the building is unheated, the DIY self-warming beds can provide a cozy environment.

 Those managing feral cat colonies will likely need to build small shelters in the area to give the cats safe spaces to escape the elements.
 The DIY cat shelter we described is one such option, but other designs can be constructed as well.
 Line the shelters with Mylar or provide a self-warming bed for maximum comfort.

-Keep Food And Water Available
+Keep Food and Water Available

 In the colder months, outdoor cats may struggle to retain access to food and water sources, especially in freezing temperatures.